biancapitic/University/Fundamentals of Programming/README.md

 # Fundamentals of Programming (Python)
-Here I have some projects implemented in python.
+Here I have projects implemented in python.